 Date of Authorship for this Version

 Resnik, Judith, "THE PRIVATIZATION OF PROCESS: REQUIEM FOR AND CELEBRATION OF THE FEDERAL RULES OF CIVIL PROCEDURE AT 75" (2014).
 Faculty Scholarship Series.
-Paper 4938.
+4938.